 available options and details on package names.
 For further information about supported versions

-The built-in Syncthing launcher is not available in the Plasmoid as it is recommended to rely on
+The built-in Syncthing launcher is not available in the Plasmoid because it is recommended to rely on

 the systemd integration instead.

-Once installed, Plasma might need to be restarted for the Plasmoid to be selectable.
+Once installed, Plasma might need to be restarted for the Plasmoid to be available.

 The Plasmoid can be added/shown in two different ways: